Miloš Vučević: First term

 In April 2013, SNS and SPS organised a protest in Novi Sad, demanding an early election for the Assembly of Vojvodina and the resignation of the president of the government of Vojvodina, Bojan Pajtić.
-At the protest, Vučević accused Pajtić of not "[representing] the people of the province" and of bad governance.
-He also announced that SNS would start a petition for holding an early election and the resignation of Pajtić.
-In May 2013, Novi Sad and Gomel became sister cities, while in July, Vučević opened the Honorary Consulate of Belarus in Novi Sad in the presence of the minister of foreign affairs of Belarus.
+At the protest, Vučević accused Pajtić of bad governance and of not "[representing] the people of the province".
+He also announced that SNS would start a petition demanding an early election and the resignation of Pajtić.
+In May 2013, Vučević and the mayor of Gomel, Belarus signed an agreement on their respective cities becoming sister cities, while in July, Vučević opened the Honorary Consulate of Belarus in Novi Sad in the presence of the Belarusian minister of foreign affairs.
 Vučević later opened the Office for People with Disabilities in September 2013.
 In November, SNS and LSV established cooperation for reforming public communal services.

 DS called for the resignation of Vučević in January 2014, accusing him of being "incompetent".
 In response, SNS denied the accusations.
 Together with Irinej, the Bishop of Bačka, Vučević participated in a commemoration of the Novi Sad raid in the same month.
 Later in April, he was present at a commemoration of deportation of Jews from Novi Sad that took place in 1944.
-In December, the Health Centre of Novi Sad obtained nine new vehicles.
+In December, Vučević attended a ceremony where the Health Centre of Novi Sad obtained nine new vehicles.
 In 2015, Vučević became a member of the board of directors of the National Alliance for Local Economic Development; he served there until 2016.
 Vučević was re-elected president of the Novi Sad branch of SNS in April 2015.
 In the City Assembly of Novi Sad, SNS established connections with Third Serbia in July 2015.
 Later in December, a substation was opened in the Rimski Šančevi neighbourhood of Novi Sad; Vučević noted that with its completion, the substation would improve the electricity supply of suburban settlements of Novi Sad.
-In April 2016, the National Distribution Dispatch Centre of Elektroprivreda Srbije was opened in Novi Sad.
+In April 2016, Vučević took part in the opening of the National Distribution Dispatch Centre of Elektroprivreda Srbije in Novi Sad.